South Carolina Recording Laws: Consent Rules and Penalties

 - Protecting yourself in disputes

-Caution: Your employer may have policies against recording.
-While recording is legal under South Carolina law, violating company policy could result in termination.
+Caution: Your employer may have internal policies against recording.
+While recording is legal under South Carolina law, violating a company policy could result in disciplinary action or termination.
+Being fired for violating a policy is separate from the legality of the recording itself.

 Recording Police and Government Officials